QIICR/QuantitativeReporting/docs/user-interface.md

 ### Segmentations Area
 ![](screenshots/segmentationsArea.png)
 This area is supposed to help you creating segmentations from scratch.
 The here integrated widget is the Slicer SegmentEditor.
 It adds capabilities for:
-   * add/remove segments:
+   * Add/remove segments:
-   * add terminology for each segment
+   * Add terminology for each segment
-   * create surface from segmentations
+   * Create surface from segmentations
-   * use a variety of tools \(so called effects\) that help you creating a segmentation \(i.e. thresholding, scissors\)
+   * Use a variety of tools \(so called effects\) that help you creating a segmentation \(i.e. thresholding, scissors\)
-   * and many more

    For further information also see [Slicer Segment Editor](https://www.slicer.org/wiki/Documentation/Nightly/Modules/SegmentEditor)